 “So,” he replied, laughing at me and my clearly ridiculous question.
-I needed only remind myself that I was in the presence of Evan Finley, the Earth child, weed smoking, free spirit, who has the tattoo of a Rastafarian lion on his butt cheek.
+I needed only remind myself that I was in the presence of Evan Finley, the Earth child, the free spirit, who has the tattoo of a Rastafarian lion on his butt cheek.

 He slid one of the bar stools over next to me, handed me a plate, and plopped down next to me.
-He was taller than me, slender build, long feet, hairy arms and hairy legs with a tuft of hair in the center of his chest.
+He was taller than me, slender build, long feet, hairy legs with a tuft of hair in the center of his chest.

 He must have felt me staring because he looked over at me out of the corner of his eye.
 I leaned over and commented, “Really?
 Pot leaf underwear?
 Isn’t that a bit much?”

 He didn’t look over at me, but he smiled saying, “It’s not just about a plant, not just about smoking, it’s a lifestyle, it has its own culture, its own ideology, it’s a part of who I am.
 I wear it proudly.”

 He smiled again and asked, “Did you see this one?”
 Pointing down at his crotch.

 Right in the middle of his crotch was a large pot leaf with the peace symbol in the middle of it.
 I responded, “I probably should not have looked at your crotch, after all, I am in love with your older brother.”

 “True, but let’s not pretend you hadn’t already checked me out.”
 He said with certainty.

 “Damn you.”
 I muttered.